4. Registration and fees

 4.2.4.1 Co-op work terms and work permit requirements

 Co-op is facilitated as a supported, competitive job search process.
-You secure your co-op semester by engaging in an active co-op job search that includes applying to positions posted by co-op consultants, personal networking, and independent job search.
+You secure your co-op semester by engaging in an active co-op job search that includes applying to positions posted by the co-op department, personal networking, and independent job search.
 You gain access to positions posted by the Co-op Education department after successfully completing a Co-op and Career Preparation course (non-credit), scheduled prior to your first co-op semester.
 Co-op semesters are scheduled according to a formal sequence that alternates academic and co-op semesters as shown in the program outline.
-The procedures to support students in the competitive job search process are outlined in the Co-op Student Manual, which you will receive during the Co-op and Career Preparation course.
+The procedures to support students in the competitive job search process are outlined in the Co-op Student Manual which you will receive during the Co-op and Career Preparation course.

 Co-op semesters abroad are supported and encouraged, when aligned with program requirements.
 Further information about co-op can be found on the Co-op and Career Success webpage.

 Before you can start working in your co-op job (“co-op work term”), you must seek approval for the job from the Co-op Education department.
+See section 5.2.3Promotional status and eligibility for co-op for further details.

-• You may request approval from the Co-op Education department to work for non-Canadian employers in a country other than Canada.
-If approved, students working outside of Canada for non-Canadian employers do not require a CWP.
+If you are an internationalstudent in a program with co-op, clinical placement, or a work-integrated learningcomponent, you must have a valid Co-op Work Permit (CWP) before engaging in work in Canada.
+You may request approval from the Co-op Education department to work for non-Canadian employers in a country other than Canada.
+If approved, students working outside of Canadafor non-Canadian employers do not require a CWP.

 4.2.5 Transferring from part-time to full-time studies